Below is a summary of my responsibilities during my time at different institutions.

 2017 - ???

 Starting Fall 2017, I joined the Computational Neuroscience Program at The University of Chicago.
 In June 2018, I chose to join the Hatsopoulos Lab, working on the effort to enable next-generation advances in brain-machine interface science and technology through a collaboration with the Bensmaia lab and the University of Pittsburgh.
+In August 2019, I successfully passed my qualifying exam, making me a PhD candidate.

 National Institutes of Health